PredMoon/Cypherpunk-Hackathon-PredMoon/README.md

 ### 8) Team & Contacts

 - **Team Name**: [Royal View Garden 8th Floor 10th Floor Swimming Pool Maintenance Team]
+- **Team Headline**: Building the Future of Prediction Markets with Proven Expertise
+- **Team Summary**:
+  PredMoon is built by an experienced team of 10+ professionals with diverse backgrounds in Web2 and Web3.
+Our core leadership includes serial entrepreneurs, technical experts, and creative strategists who have collectively won 20+ global hackathon awards and successfully scaled products to thousands of users.
+The team combines deep technical expertise in blockchain development, frontend engineering, and AI tools with strong product vision and operational experience.

 - **Members & Roles**:
   - Adam Ma – Founder
   Adam has extensive experience in both Web2 and Web3 entrepreneurship, as well as years of experience at major tech companies including 360, RC, and iHealth.
 He has won 20+ global hackathon awards and previously founded a sneaker marketplace with millions in transaction volume, as well as Web3 RWA projects.
 Notably, he has executed a user cold-start of 5,000+ users in a single day.